 When the temporary stretch cavity intersects with the skin at the exit area, a larger exit wound will result, which takes longer to heal.
 Additionally, when the stretch cavity intersects a stiff organ like the liver, it will cause damage to that organ.
 However, the wounding potential of M67 is mostly limited to the small permanent wound channel the bullet itself makes, especially when the bullet yaws (tumbles).

-Commercial Russian-made 7.62×39mm ammunition, such as those sold under the Wolf Ammunition brand name, are also available in full metal jacket (FMJ), soft-point (SP) and hollow-point (HP) variety The SP bullets offer improved expansion.
+Commercial Russian-made 7.62×39 ammo, such as those sold under the Wolf Ammunition brand name, are also available in full metal jacket (FMJ), soft-point (SP) and hollow-point (HP) variety The SP bullets offer improved expansion.
 Commercial ammunition differs from most military ammunition in regards to bullet composition, specifically heavy use of lead instead of soft steel or tool steel.

 Chinese (Type 56) military ammunition (developed in 1956) is a M43 style cartridge with a mild steel core (MSC) and a thin copper or brass jacket.
 In 1956, the Chinese developed their own 7.62x39mm assault rifle, also designated Type 56.